-- 67. Under CPS 511, the process for downward adjustments is required to be clearly defined, with predetermined triggers to ensure potential cases of adverse risk and conduct outcomes are duly considered.
-Scenarios or example incidents can be useful in determining these triggers. - 68.
-CPS 511 requires SFIs to establish clearly defined risk criteria for in-period risk and conduct adjustments, as well as for the application of malus and clawback.
-Non-SFIs are required to establish specific criteria for malus, and would have regard to good practice for other downward-adjustments.
-In considering downward adjustments, an entity would include all variable remuneration, including current year, deferred and any amounts that are subject to clawback. - 69.
-Downward adjustments could be applied for: - a) misconduct leading to adverse outcomes; - b) a failure of financial or non-financial risk management; - c) a failure or breach of accountability, fitness and propriety, or compliance obligations; - d) an error or a significant misstatement of criteria on which the variable remuneration determination was based; and - e) adverse outcomes for customers, beneficiaries or counterparties. - 70.
+- 73. Under CPS 511, the process for downward adjustments is required to be clearly defined, with predetermined triggers to ensure potential cases of adverse risk and conduct outcomes are duly considered.
+Scenarios or example incidents can be useful in determining these triggers. - 74.
+CPS 511 requires entities to establish clearly defined risk criteria for the application of variable remuneration adjustment tools. - 75.
+Under CPS 511, an entity must take reasonable steps to adjust variable remuneration downwards when, as a minimum, any of the following criteria are met: - a) misconduct leading to significant adverse outcomes; - b) a significant failure of financial or non-financial risk management; - c) a significant failure or breach of accountability, fitness and propriety, or compliance obligations; - d) a significant error or a significant misstatement of criteria on which the variable remuneration determination was based; and - e) significant adverse outcomes for customers, beneficiaries or counterparties. - 76.
+A prudent entity would also consider the need for adjustments in less severe instances.
+These adjustments can have important deterrent effects. - 77.
 A prudent Board would consider a wide range of evidence and ensure appropriate mechanisms are in place to escalate issues.
 Good practice would be to consider, for example, known incidents, findings from audits and regulatory reviews, product failures, trends in conduct or risk incidents.
-For example, a breach of a prudential standard or other regulation would typically be expected to result in a risk adjustment for an individual or group.
+APRA expects that a risk adjustment would be

-- 71. APRA expects considerations of in-period risk adjustments to be made on a timely basis, including but not limited to the regular performance assessment.
-Prudent entities would consider risk adjustments outside of the regular performance assessment cycle in response to information about misconduct or adverse risk outcomes. - 72.
+- considered, for an individual or cohort, in the event of a breach of a prudential standard or other regulation. - 78.
+APRA expects considerations of downward adjustments to be made on a timely basis, including but not limited to the regular performance assessment.
+Prudent entities would consider downward adjustments outside of the regular performance assessment cycle in response to information about misconduct or adverse risk outcomes. - 79.
 Where employees at lower levels have received downward adjustments to variable remuneration for adverse risk and conduct outcomes, a prudent entity would consider whether corresponding adjustments at an executive level are appropriate to recognise overall line or functional accountability.